-When the natural gas industry looks back at 2005, it will see that Congress made significant headway on pipeline, storage and liquefied natural gas (LNG) infrastructure issues, but little, if any, progress in the area of expanding gas supply, industry officials say.
+When the natural gas industry looks back at 2005, it will show that Congress made significant headway on pipeline, storage and liquefied natural gas (LNG) infrastructure issues, but it made little, if any, progress in the area of expanding gas supply, industry officials say.

 “It was the best year we ever had.
 Everything we wanted out of the Energy Policy Act we got,” said Martin Edwards, vice president of legislative affairs for the Interstate Natural Gas Association of America (INGAA), which represents interstate gas pipelines.

-Most favorable to pipes and other gas infrastructure were the provisions in the omnibus energy bill, which was enacted into law in August, that designated the Federal Energy Regulatory Commission as the lead agency for reviewing projects under the National Environmental Policy Act; gave FERC the authority to set deadlines for all agencies involved in the permitting of a project; required the FERC record to be used in all subsequent appeals and reviews; and expedited the federal appeals process for reviews of agency decisions, Edwards said.
+Most favorable to pipes and other gas infrastructure were the provisions in the omnibus energy bill that designated the Federal Energy Regulatory Commission as the lead agency for reviewing projects under the National Environmental Policy Act; gave FERC the authority to set deadlines for all agencies involved in the permitting of a project; required the FERC record to be used in all subsequent appeals and reviews; and expedited the federal appeals process for reviews of agency decisions, Edwards said.

-These provisions, all of which are aimed at expediting approval of gas projects, "are the best of any in terms of their comprehensive [nature]," he told NGI last week.
+These provisions, all of which are aimed at expediting approval of gas projects, “are the best of any in terms of their comprehensive [nature],” he told NGI.

-Many energy executives agree, saying that the energy bill was a "good first step," but sorely lacking in supply initiatives.
+Many energy executives agreed, saying that the energy bill was a “good first step,” but sorely lacking in supply initiatives.

 Edwards said he expects the battle over drilling in the OCS and ANWR “will continue next year.”
 He noted that “a lot remains to be done” to increase domestic gas supply.
 Sen. Pete Domenici (R-NM), chairman of the Senate Energy and Natural Resources Committee, has said that both OCS and ANWR will be priority issues in 2006.

-The latest defeat on ANWR occurred last Wednesday, when Senate Democrats blocked a spending bill, which would have authorized arctic drilling, from coming to the floor for an up-or-down vote (see related story).
-The setback was particularly stinging, given that 2005 was considered the best chance that Congress has had in years to pass legislation permitting drilling on the coastal plain of Alaska's ANWR.
+The latest defeat on ANWR occurred Wednesday, when Senate Democrats blocked a spending bill, which would have authorized arctic drilling, from coming to the floor for an up-or-down vote (see Daily GPI, Dec.
+22).
+The setback was particularly stinging, given that 2005 was considered the best chance that Congress has had in years to pass legislation permitting drilling on the coastal plain of Alaska’s ANWR.